 Working on unresolved issues and healing from past traumas allows us space to grow and evolve.
 As children of addicts or abuse, we begin to re-parent ourselves.
 As victims of trauma, we reclaim our power.
 Believe it or not, if we do this work, we arrive at a place where distractions, escapism, and avoidance no longer resonate.
 We want to feel, so we can heal.
 We desire to evolve our souls and experience the magic and miracles available.
 And, with regard to any future relationships we may hold space for, we want to be the best thing to happen to the best thing to happen to us.

 Practicing a daily devotional or meditation is a powerful way to instill prayer, peace and personal empowerment.
 A practice that incorporates both the desire to be holistically healed AND prepared for the love that is within and that which is awaiting you is an open-hearted practice.
 It keeps your heart open to the possibilities without limiting the self, God, the Universe or any Higher Power.
 Adding prayers of healing, preparation, guidance, and protection for the self and "the one" is truly the art of holding sacred space.

 Create Space for True Love

-Bringing that sacred spiritual space into the physical world is also necessary for manifestation—bringing into reality that which the heart desires.
+Bringing that sacred spiritual space into the physical world is also necessary for manifestation—bringing that which the heart desires into reality.
 Create space for a holistically healthy self by removing any connection to old energy, negative relationships or toxic behaviors.
 These actions will manifest the desire of our hearts for a new life into this physical world.

 As we practice these essential steps, we are attracting love rather than inadvertently or unintentionally blocking it.